 - Confronting the trauma – make sure you are grounded and have tools to help you with this; grounding oils (Ruh khus, nard, angelica, etc.), journal, collage, therapist, etc.

 - Understanding the trauma: looking for patterns, family systems, threads that link to past generations.
-Cistus essential oil.
+Labdanum (Cistus) essential oil.

 - Feeling and releasing the pain of historical trauma – to feel is to heal (helichrsyum, rose attar, geranium, etc.)

 - Going beyond the trauma and integrating the narrative.
 The trauma becomes your gift.
 Your strength is in the integration of your unique narrative.
 Find oils that connect you to a specific place, sense of belonging.
-For the integration process, champa
+For the integration process, champaca, angelica, myrrh, etc.

 For personal and global re-alignment, we must open up and tell our stories and the stories of our ancestors.